square/square-nodejs-sdk/doc/api/gift-cards.md

 # Retrieve Gift Card

-Retrieves a gift card using its ID.
+Retrieves a gift card using the gift card ID.

 ```ts
 async retrieveGiftCard(